Kitware/dive/docs/index.md

 ## Definitions

 * **DIVE** is the annotator and data management software system.
 It is our name for the code and capabilities, including both web and desktop, that can be deployed and configured for a variety of needs.
-  * The desktop and girder (web) systems are known as **DIVE Desktop** and **DIVE Web**.
-* **VIAME** stands for "Video and Image Analytics for Marine Environments".
-It is a suite of computer vision tools for object detection, tracking, rapid model generation, and many other types of analysis.
+* **VIAME** (Video and Image Analytics for Marine Environments) is a suite of computer vision tools for object detection, tracking, rapid model generation, and many other types of analysis.
 Get more info at [viametoolkit.org](https://www.viametoolkit.org/)
 * **VIAME Web** is the *specific* DIVE Web deployment at [viame.kitware.com](https://viame.kitware.com).
 It includes a web-based annotator with the capabilities to run VIAME workflows on user-provided data.
 You may deploy the web system into your own labratory or cloud environment.